 The Robomow RS612 mows and maintains lawns of up to 1/4 acre in size.

-Despite its compact size and reduced coverage, it’s surprisingly pricey.
+Despite its compact size and limited coverage, the Robomow RS612 surprisingly expensive.
 But this is an issue with all robotic mowers right now.
-They’ll hopefully get cheaper as robot vacuums did.

 As long as you use it within the recommended lawn size, the Robomow RS612 does a great job keeping your lawn neat and healthy.